-For our customers with Strava Premium accounts, we offer the ability to look at real-time Strava segments on your GPS device.
+For our customers with Strava Premium accounts, we offer the ability to view Strava segments on your GPS device.

 Here's the steps to get everything rolling once your Strava account is ready.